monkesearch/monkeSearch/README.md

 ## Acknowledgments
 - Big thanks to [utitools](https://github.com/RhetTbull/utitools)
 - Built with [LangExtract](https://github.com/google/langextract) for structured extraction
-- [Ollama](https://ollama.com) for local LLM inference.
+- [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) for local LLM inference
 - Uses Apple's Spotlight and Foundation frameworks.

 ---

 **Note**: This is an experimental prototype created to explore natural language file searching on macOS.
 It's not production-ready and should be used for experimentation and learning purposes.